 Neuropsychology Program Tracks

-Barrow’s Postdoctoral Residency Program in Clinical Neuropsychology is a two-year program involving clinical, teaching, and research activities.
+The Postdoctoral Residency Program in Clinical Neuropsychology at Barrow Neurological Institute is a 2-year fellowship program requiring clinical, teaching, and research activities.
 Residents in clinical neuropsychology are involved in direct patient care in several settings and the program has two tracks: general and rehabilitation.

 Track 1: General Clinical Neuropsychology

 This track helps train clinical neuropsychologists to work within the context of an interdisciplinary team and to develop a positive working alliance with family members as well as the patient.
-Individuals who seek this track receive extensive outpatient and inpatient training at the Center for Transitional NeuroRehabilitation and in the Neuropsychology Rehabilitation Unit settings.
-They also complete a rotation in general neuropsychology
+Residents in this track receive extensive outpatient and inpatient training at the Center for Transitional Neuro-Rehabilitation and in the Neuropsychology Rehabilitation Unit at Barrow.
+They also complete a rotation in general neuropsychology.